newinnovations/PDFium-rs/README.md

 pdfium = "0.4.2"
 ```

+### Dynamic library

+PDFium-rs needs to load the PDFium dynamic library (`libpdfium.so`, `pdfium.dll` or `libpdfium.dylib`) from your system.

+Pre-built libraries are available for all major platforms from <https://github.com/bblanchon/pdfium-binaries/releases>.

+You can place the library in a system location, with your application or in a custom location.
+You can specify the location using [`set_library_location`] (default is the current directory).
+PDFium-rs will try the specified location first, and then seach system locations.
+On windows you can place it in the same directory as the executable, on linux it is best to store it in a location like `/usr/lib/your_app` and specify it using [`set_library_location`].

+### `Skia` or `AGG`

+PDFium currently supports both renderers.
+You can select `Skia` over `AGG` (Aggregated Graphics) using the [`set_use_skia`] function

 ## Current Status

-⚠️ **Work in Progress** - This crate is actively being developed and currently implements a focused subset of PDFium's functionality.
+**Work in Progress** - This crate is actively being developed and currently implements a focused subset of PDFium's functionality.
 While it covers the core rendering and document manipulation features needed for most interactive applications, it doesn't yet provide the full feature set available in more comprehensive PDFium bindings.

 ### What's Available